Veyil (2006 film): Production

 Veyil is the first Tamil film to be shot in Virudhunagar.
-Director and writer Vasanthabalan said that after he wrote the story, Shankar was impressed and asked him to expand it into a screenplay.
+Director and writer Vasanthabalan said that after he wrote the story, S. Shankar was impressed and asked him to expand it into a screenplay.
 Sandhya was supposed to play the female lead but was replaced by Bhavana.
+Vasanthabalan cast Sriya Reddy after being impressed with her performance in the 2004 Malayalam film Black.

 Soundtrack

-Soundtrack was composed by debutant G. V. Prakash Kumar, nephew of A. R. Rahman.
-The soundtrack became hugely popular and received positive reviews from critics.
+The soundtrack was composed by debutant G. V. Prakash Kumar, the nephew of A. R. Rahman.
+The soundtrack became hugely popular and received a positive review from Shyam Balasubramanian of Rediff.com.